geleto/cascador-ai/README.md

     ```typescript
     const toUpperCase = create.Function({
         inputSchema: z.object({ text: z.string() }),
+        schema: z.string(), // Validate the output is a string
         execute: async ({ text }) => text.toUpperCase()
     });
     // Can now be used in another renderer's context: